warren-bank/node-serve/lib/serve-handler/README.md

 ### proxyMiddleware (Array)

-When a redirect request is proxied, the HTML DOM in a response can be modified by middleware (using [cheerio](https://github.com/cheeriojs/cheerio)) before it is returned to the client.
+When a redirect request is proxied, the text in a response can be modified by middleware before it is returned to the client.

+Similar to rewrite and redirect rules, an `engine` attribute is used to determine how `source` will be matched with the URL of the redirected request:
+* _glob_
+* _route_
+* _regex_
+  - supports an optional _flags_ attribute
+* _text_
+  - supports an optional _exact_ attribute

+The format of the text in a response will determine which `middleware` functions will be called to apply modifications, as well as the format of the singular parameter passed to the `middleware` functions.

+For simplicity, _content-types_ that represent the same text format are grouped together and given a name.
+The following groups are currently supported:
+* _html_
+* _json_
+* _js_
+* _text_

+For any `middleware` function to be called:
+* the URL of the redirected request must match `source` using `engine`
+* the name of the group for the _content-type_ of the proxied response must match `type`

+If called, then the format of the singular parameter (ex: `param`) passed to the `middleware` function is determined by `type` as follows:
+* _html_
+  - an instance of [cheerio](https://github.com/cheeriojs/cheerio) to enable direct manipulation of DOM elements
+* _json_
+  - an object: `{response: data}`
+  - where `param.response` is the data structure obtained by parsing the JSON response
+* _js_ and _text_
+  - an object: `{response: data}`
+  - where `param.response` is the raw text response

 For example: